ScorpionSub0/ScorpionSub0/README.md

 - 👋 Hi, I’m @ScorpionSub0
-- 👀 I’m interested in ...GET OVER HERE!
+- 👀 I’m interested in ...
+GET OVER HERE!
 - 🌱 I’m currently learning ...
 How to contain fire in Ice
 - 💞️ I’m looking to collaborate on ... fusing ice and fire
 - 📫 How to reach me ...
-Test Your MIGHNT!
+Test Your MIGHT!
 - 😄 Pronouns: ...
 Fatality!
 - ⚡ Fun fact: ...
 The Netherrealm is safe